AT&T - The #3 Phone Carrier

 AT&T cut the price on its entry-level plan, as the new Unlimited Starter Plan costs $65 a month for a single line; a family of four would pay $140.
 Because AT&T reserves the right to slow speeds for Unlimited Starter Plan subscribers if its network gets congested, we'd recommend the AT&T Unlimited Extra Plan ($75 a month, or $160 for a family of four), which lets you use up to 50GB of data in a month before your speeds can be slowed.
 You also get 15GB of LTE hotspot data with that plan.

-A third option, AT&T Unlimited Elite, lets you stream HD video along with access to HBO.
+A third option, AT&T Unlimited Elite, lets you stream HD video and will include access to HBO Max when that streaming service launches in May.
 LTE Hotspot data doubles to 30GB, and you can use up to 100GB of data without fear of getting throttled.
 That plan is AT&T's priciest at $85 a month.

 AT&T still has tiered-data plans.
 A 3GB plan costs you $50 a month, though you'll get more data from the 9GB $60 plan.
 Families use the same pool of data.
 AT&T doesn't charge overage fees if you go over your allotment though it will slow your data speeds

 Prepaid plans are more compelling.
 AT&T's best prepaid option offers 8GB of LTE data for $50 a month, and autopay enrollment can save you $10 off that plan.
 AT&T has two tiers of unlimited plans for prepaid customers, with the cheaper option subject to throttling if AT&T's network is congested; the higher priced option doesn't have that restriction, and you can also stream HD video, access WatchTV and enjoy 10GB of hotspot data.